 Over the past 11+ years, we have taught a lot of people how to better understand and deal with the challenges their minds create.
 In the first three months of this year alone (2014), over eleven hundred people requested our free guide on mindfulness and meditation, or took our 21-day self-study course.

 There seems to be more interest now than ever before.
 The mainstream media has popularized meditation and mindfulness.
 TIME featured it on the cover of their February 2014 issue, and this year's Super Bowl winner - the Seattle Seahawks - claimed meditation played a part in their victory.
 The publicity has people interested, but they have trouble finding a straight-forward explanation.

-This post is meant to fill that need.
-It is not a "how to guide" - we have written one of those, and you can get it for free.
-No, this post is the why and what in a simple, concise manner.
+This post is meant to provide that.
+It is not a "how to guide" - we have written one of those, and you can get it here for free.

-"If you can’t explain it simply, you don’t understand it well enough."
+"If you can’t explain it simply, you don’t understand it well enough." - Albert Einstein

 "Think of your mind as a puppy that is curious, excited, and has a limited attention span.
 It busily trots from one thing to another, without much direction or reason.
-Meditation is gently guiding the puppy (your mind) back to where you want it once you become aware it has wandered."
+Meditation is gently guiding the puppy (your mind) back to where you want it once you become aware it has wandered." - meditationSHIFT